hed-standard/hed-specification/hedspec/HEDspecification.md

 The near decade-long effort to develop effective event annotation for neurophysiological and behavioral data, culminating to date in HED-3G, has revealed the importance of four principals (aka the PASS principles), all of which have roots in other fields:

 1. **P**reserve orthogonality of concepts in specifying vocabularies.
 2. **A**bstract functionality into layers (e.g., more general vs. more specific).
 3. **S**eparate implementation from the interface (for flexibility).
 4. **S**eparate content from presentation (to maintain a unique, sufficient internal representation, while presenting data to users in forms they can more readily review and understand).

-	Orthogonality, the notion of keeping independently applicable concepts in separate hierarchies (1 above), has long been recognized as a fundamental principle in reusable software design, distilled in the design rule: _Favor composition over inheritance_ (Gamma et al. 1994).
-Abstraction of functionality into layers_ _(2)_ _and separation of content from presentation (4) are well-known principles in user-interface and graphics design that allow tools to maintain a single internal representation of needed information while emphasizing different aspects of the information when presenting it to users.
+Orthogonality, the notion of keeping independently applicable concepts in separate hierarchies (1 above), has long been recognized as a fundamental principle in reusable software design, distilled in the design rule: _Favor composition over inheritance_ (Gamma et al. 1994). _Abstraction of functionality into layers_ (2) and _Separation of content from presentation_ (4) are well-known principles in user-interface and graphics design that allow tools to maintain a single internal representation of needed information while emphasizing different aspects of the information when presenting it to users.
 Similarly, making validation code independent of the schema (3) allows redesign of the schema without having to re-implement the annotation validation tools.

 ### 2.3.
 HED terminology